 “It ain’t what you don’t know that gets you into trouble.
 It’s what you know for sure that just ain’t so.” – Mark Twain

 Gosh, I love Mark Twain quotes!
 My lesson in this is to be careful about what I think I know for sure.

 Don’t get me wrong I didn’t make a terrible mistake.
-Heck, we are talking about which investment account is going to help me maximize on taxes.
+Heck, we are talking about which investment account is going to help me become more efficient with my taxes.
 This is a good problem to have, right?